ldn-softdev/jtc/User Guide.md

 into the root (if no `-w` given, root is assumed)

-3. Map (via update) required values from the address book (`ab.json`) onto the respective values in the template (`abc.json`): let's copy values from the `ab.json` into the new file.
+3. Map (via update) required values from the address book (`ab.json`) onto the respective values in the template (`abc.json`):
 ```
 bash $ jtc -n -w'<Person>l:' -w'<Age>l:' -w'<Children>l:' -u ab.json -u'<name>l:' -u'<age>l:' -u'<children>l:' abc.json
 [